resbaz/nectar-cloud-lessons/Lessons/Lesson_II/Lesson_II.md

 By default VM brought up can reach out to the world, but the world can’t reach in.
 The script in the launch box was reaching out...

-Security Groups specify what network traffic is allowed..
+Security Groups specify what network traffic is allowed to reach your machine...

-Lets see if I can explain.
+Let's see if I can explain.

 Network messages destined for a computer are broken up into packets.
-Once a packet reaches a computer how does it know which application the packet is destined for?
+Once a packet reaches a computer how does the computer know which application the packet is destined for?

 What if each network packet also had an associated number indicating the destination application?
-Then the computer could sort them into different trays, for the applications to pick up and work with.
+Then the computer could sort them into different "trays", for the applications to pick up and work with.

-So these numbers associated with a packet are named the port numbers.
-And well known applications tend to get well known port numbers.
+So the "tray" numbers associated with a packet are named the port numbers.
+And well known applications get well known port numbers.
 So web servers use port 80, for example.

-So a security group allows you to define the ports that packets from the outside world are allowed to reach your VM.
+A security group allows you to define the ports that packets from the outside world can have if they are going to be allowed to reach your VM.

 Any packets with a different port number don’t even make it to your machine.
-The security group rules just throw them away.
+They are just thrown away.

 Ok, lets look at the security group checklist.